THE PARDONER'S TALE

 Oh, knew a man how many maladies

-Follow on excess and on gluttonies,
+Follow on excess and

 Surely he would be then more moderate